Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 10 Informal Report.md

 	-
 5. Why is the carry-look-ahead adder essential in this multiplier?
 Your answers will help you write your final project report.
 	-
-- what is source of error
-	- It is the fact that the first counter - the clock divider - goes all the way to 2^20-1 instead of 1 million and by doing that you are
-- Why do I need to keep.
-	-